Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 4. Loosely place the **second mirrored rack section** on the opposite end of the extrusion.

-Put two (2) M3-20mm screws into the tool rack sensor. (not any longer otherwise will interfere with rack section)
+5. Put two (2) M3-20mm screws into the tool rack sensor.

 6. Mount the **tool rack sensor** onto the **back right rack section**: